 TherapyThis section has been translated automatically.

-Regular assessment, in case of suspected malignant degeneration early biopsy and surgical removal.
-Control of internal organs, especially lungs, liver, pancreas and kidney, as malignoma formation often occurs.
+Good cause research!
+Regular evaluation, early biopsy and surgical removal if malignant degeneration is suspected.
+Control of internal organs, especially lung, liver, pancreas and kidney, as malignancy often occurs.

 LiteratureThis section has been translated automatically.